 The filter should always be changed when the engine oil is replaced.
-The filter cartridge is located below the engine on the right hand side in front of the engine mounting.
+The filter cartridge is located on the side of the engine under the right hand bonnet, behind the engine mounting.
 To remove, turn the filter anti-clockwise until clear of the thread.
 Discard the old filter.
-Clean the thread and face of the mounting with dust free cloth, lightly oil the sealing ring on the new filter and screw into place in a clock-wise motion.
+Clean the thread and face of the mounting with a dust free cloth, lightly oil the sealing ring on the new filter and screw into place in a clock-wise motion.
 Tighten until the seal is in contact with the face and then make half a turn more.
-Do not over-tighten.
+Do not overtighten.
 Start engine, check oil pressure and examine for leaks.